 We learned that the young lady helping us was the proprietor and her last name is Lanapo; she was born and raised in Milan but decided a year ago to come to Monterosso Al Mare and design these hand-made shoes and sell them in this small shop as well as on her website – WOW, I thought, what a great story of a girl following her dreams!

 I was hooked – I had to buy a pair.
 I chose the “Manarola” (named after another of the Five Lands)-style shoes in blue, seen below.

 Every time I wear these comfortable stylish shoes now back home in NYC, it instantly takes me back to my beautiful time in Cinque Terre – a place where my family and I stopped to breathe in the fresh sea air and was rejuvenated by nature!

 This is the first time we’ve ever used backpacks for travel and these 2 travel packs, DEUTER Transit 65 Backpack (on Andrew) and Deuter Quantum 70 + 10 Travel Pack (on Brenda) were perfect.

-They are lightweight and supportive.
+They are lightweight, supportive and some of the best travel backpacks for women & men.
 They are just fabulous for train travel and both come with daypacks.